 If Your Guy Constantly Criticizes You About These 4 Things, Break It Off

-Here are four things that your partner should never criticize you on.
-And if they do, you should probably dump them ASAP:
+Here are four big things your partner should never criticize you on.

 1. Your Appearance